BAYSIDE PROJECTS

 American Institutes for Research (AIR)

 Have you considered accreditation for your vocational or trade school?
-Now may be the perfect time to achieve this milestone — and offer your short-program students access to federal funding for the very first time.
+This is the perfect time to achieve this milestone — and offer your short-program students access to federal funding for the very first time.

-Students can receive a Workforce Pell Grant if they: are enrolled in a qualifying workforce program at your institution, have not completed a graduate degree, and meet standard Pell Grant eligibility requirements.
+Students may be eligible for a Workforce Pell Grant if they are enrolled in a qualifying workforce program, have not completed a graduate degree, and meet standard Pell Grant eligibility requirements.

-To qualify, your programs must: be 8–15 weeks in length, lead to a recognized credential tied to labor market demand; be offered at an accredited institution; align with high-demand fields such as Information Technology, Healthcare, Skilled Trades, and Vehicle Operation.
+To qualify, programs must be 8–15 weeks in length, lead to a recognized credential tied to labor market demand, and align with high-skill, high-wage, or in-demand occupations such as Information Technology, Healthcare, Skilled Trades, and Commercial Vehicle Operation.
+Programs must also meet minimum completion and retention rates of 70% and satisfy all eligibility requirements consistently over a 12-month period prior to approval.

-Workforce Pell is an expansion of the federal Pell Grant program.
-It allows students to use Pell Grant funding for short-term training programs (8–15 weeks) that lead directly to in-demand jobs — something that wasn't possible before under traditional Pell rules.
+Workforce Pell expands the federal Pell Grant program to include short-term training.
+Beginning July 2026, eligible students will be able to use Pell Grant funding for short-term training programs (8–15 weeks) that lead directly to in-demand jobs — an opportunity not previously available under traditional Pell Grant rules.